juspay/airborne/docs/airborne_cli/airborne_cli.md

 ```

 **Output**:

 - Saves authentication token to `.airborne/` directory in your project
-- Token is used for subsequent remote operations
+- **Automatic token reuse**: Token is automatically used for all subsequent remote operations
+- No need to provide token on every command (unlike Airborne Core CLI)

 **Security Note**:

 - Never commit `.airborne/` to version control
 - Add to `.gitignore`:
   ```gitignore